hello-robot/stretch_contributor_license_agreements/README.md

 sudo apt install texlive-fonts-recommended
 ```

-Then we then used the following commands to generate the PDF files.
+We then used the following commands to generate the PDF files.

 ```
 pandoc -V geometry:margin=1in -s hello_robot_individual_cla_20201212.md -o hello_robot_individual_cla_20201212.pdf